 Application note: User attributes are evaluated when they are used.
-Revocation of such security relevant authorizations as the user's role or security attributes are therefore immediate, because even if the attribute is revoked when the user is active in a TSO session or a job, or as a z/OS UNIX user, the next time he used his authorization,

-RACF performs the checks against the up-to-date RACF database.
+Revocation of such security relevant authorizations as the user's role or security attributes are therefore immediate, because even if the attribute is revoked when the user is active in a TSO session or a job, or as a z/OS UNIX user, the next time he used his authorization, RACF performs the checks against the up-to-date RACF database.
 Note that revocation is restricted to users with defined roles who are allowed to perform the revocation of specific attributes.
 See Chapter 6 for details.

-5.1.5.13 Revocation of object attributes (FMT_REV.1(2))
+5.1.5.13 Revocation of object attributes (FMT REV.1(2))

-- FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with objects within the TSC to users authorized to modify the security attributes by the discretionary access control policy or (in LSPP mode) the mandatory access control policy. - FMT_REV.1.2 The TSF shall enforce the rules: - a) the access rights associated with an object shall be enforced when an access check is made; - b) LSPP mode only: the rules of the mandatory access control policy are enforced on all future operations; and - c) none. - Application note (from LSPP): The DAC policy may include immediate revocation (for example: Multics immediately revokes access to segments) or delayed revocation (most UNIX systems do not revoke access to already opened files, for example).
-The DAC access rights are considered to have been revoked when all subsequent access control decisions by the TSF use the new access control information.
-It is not required that every operation on an object make an explicit access control decision as long as a previous access control decision was made to permit that operation.
-It is sufficient that the developer clearly states in guidance documentation how revocation is enforced. - Rationale (from LSPP): This component supports the O.DISCRETIONARY_ACCESS objective by providing that specified access control attributes are enforced at some fixed point in time. - Application note: For the access rights to data sets, z/OS UNIX file system objects, volumes, terminals, and TCP/IP connections, the access checks are performed once when the user starts to use the resource and are not checked again until the user releases the resource and attempts to use it again.
+FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with objects within the TSC to users authorized to modify the security attributes by the discretionary access control policy or (in LSPP mode) the mandatory access control policy.

+FMT REV.1.2 The TSF shall enforce the rules:

+- a) the access rights associated with an object shall be enforced when an access check is made: - b) LSPP mode only: the rules of the mandatory access control policy are enforced on all future operations; and - c) none.

+Application note: For the access rights to data sets, z/OS UNIX file system objects, volumes, terminals, and TCP/IP connections, the access checks are performed once when the user starts to use the resource and are not checked again until the user releases the resource and attempts to use it again.
 Immediate revocation for these attributes can be achieved by terminating all active jobs of the user, his TSO sessions and all the z/OS UNIX processes acting on behalf of this user.

-5.1.5.14 Specification of management functions (FMT SMF.1)
+5.1.5.14 Specification of management functions (FMT_SMF.1)

-- FMT SMF.1.1 The TSF shall be capable of performing the following security management functions:
+FMT SMF.1.1 The TSF shall be capable of performing the following security management functions:

-- · object security attributes management
+- object security attributes management

-- user security attribute management
+- · user security attribute management

 - authentication data management

 - audit event management

-- · key management for cryptographic keys
+- key management for cryptographic keys

-5.1.5.15 Security management roles (FMT SMR.1)
+5.1.5.15 Security management roles (FMT_SMR.1)